chrplr/PCBS/exercices.md

 Pour résoudre ce problème, une solution consiste à stocker les valeurs de la ligne courante dans une liste Python, et d'écrire une fonction qui étant donnée une liste en argument, calcule et renvoit la ligne suivante dans une nouvelle liste.

+## computer-guess-a-number ##

+Read [chapter 3 of _Invent your own games with Python_](https://inventwithpython.com/invent4thed/chapter3.html) where the author presents a game where the computer chooses a random number that the user must guess.
+Study the code.

+Now, your task is to write another program, where the roles are inverted: the computer tries to guess a number that the user has in mind.
+The computer proposes a number and the user answers with '+' (the number he has is mind is larger), '-' (if it is smaller), 'y' (if the guess is correct)

+## prime numbers ##

+Write a script that lists all prime numbers between 1 and 10000 (A prime number is a integer that has no divisors except 1 and itself).
+You may use the following function:

+    ```
+    def is_divisor(a, b):
+        """ Args: a, b integers;
+             Return True if b is a divisor of a, else False"
+        return a % b == 0
+    ```

+## unique ##

+Given a list of words, print how many different words are in that list (hint: use a dictionary or a set)

+## word count ##

+Given a list of words, count the number of times each word appears in the list.
+Eg. `[Jim, Alan, Jim, Joe]` -> `Jim:2, Alan:1, Joe:1` (hint: use dictionary)

+## head ##

+Write a script that prints the first 10 lines of a file (or the whole file is it is less than 10 lines long).

+## tail ##

+Write a script that prints the last 10 lines of a file (or the whole file is it is less than 10 lines long).

+## Taxis ##

+Two taxi companies propose differents pricing schemes: "A charges rge 4.80€ plus 1.15€ by km travelled; B 3.20€ plus
+##20€ by km travelled.
+Write a script that finds which company is the cheapest
+as a function of the distance to travel.

 ## string-detector ##

 Lisez le chapitre 8 de _Automate the boring stuff_ (http://automatetheboringstuff.com/chapter8/).
 Ecrire un programme qui ouvre et lit un fichier texte, puis affiche toutes les lignes qui contiennent un mot donné, par exemple "Cogmaster".